tasmat-trust/hexagons-backend/guides/v3-v4-db-migration-guide.md

 DATABASE_V4_HOST=127.0.0.1
 DATABASE_V4_PORT=5432
 DATABASE_V4_USER=[db_user]
-DATABASE_V4_PASSWORD=tnyzYG1jG7BGsrdlaoDeWwcCmhZ2Uuqw
+DATABASE_V4_PASSWORD=[password]
 DATABASE_V4_DATABASE=[v4-db-name]
 DATABASE_V4_SCHEMA=public
 DATABASE_SSL=false
 ```

-Run the migration script
+Run the migration script with `yarn start`

 ## Restore new Render DB with migrated DB

 Connect to the Render DB in pgAdmin 4.

 Download a backup of the new v4 database, remembering to name it with .sql suffix.

 In between tries, you will need to completely clear the target database: